-Nominations are now open for the 2018 Ruby Awards - with new categories added
+Nominations for the 2018 Ruby Awards have now closed.

 Festivals, young people and Aboriginal and Torres Strait Islander artists will be among those to be honoured with new specific awards as South Australia’s Arts and Culture Ruby Awards are revamped for 2018.